 First round interview questions are designed to quickly measure candidate qualifications and interest.
 The hiring manager – or whichever screening staff is interviewing you – is not interested in wasting anyone’s time.
 So be sure to not waste theirs either with superfluous or tangential information that’s not relevant to the position or interview.
 They are looking for a quick elevator pitch of who you are, how you would fit into their culture, and what qualifies you for the position.
 Find a way to connect your interests and background to the company.
 These natural synergies are very attractive to employers who, more often than not, are seeking long-term solutions in the positions for which they hire.
 If you can demonstrate a natural fit, then you are well on your way to locking up a second interview.

-This is a good opportunity to highlight why you’re interested in pursuing employment with the company and provide an overview of your relevant skills, experience, and qualifications.
-You also should consider showcasing a key accomplishment, especially if you have one that aligns with the position you’re vying for.
+Take this opportunity to highlight why you’re interested in pursuing this position with this company, in particular.
+Give them an overview of your relevant skills, experience, and qualifications.
+You also should consider showcasing a key accomplishment, especially if you have one that aligns with the position.